jnyfah/jnyfah.github.io/_posts/semanticAnalysis.md

                            2   3

 ```
-it is basically error free AST, where all the variables are infrerred to their types
+it is basically error free AST, where all the variables are inferred to their types

 Well we are done with the frontend of CuriousX!, Lexical analysis, syntax analysis and semantic analysis are called frontend because they serve as the initial stages of the compilation process. [code on github](https://github.com/jnyfah/CuriousX/tree/semantic-analysis)